25th Annual Pantry Raid

 Tyler High School students collect over 44,600 pounds of food, providing 37,000 meals

 John Tyler High School declared 2015 winner

 The annual Pantry Raid competition between Robert E. Lee and John Tyler High School is held each year in the Fall.
 For over two decades, the students at each school have had a friendly competition to feed hungry East Texans.
 The food and funds the students collect will benefit hungry East Texans through the East Texas Food Bank's partner agencies.
 The school that collects the most amount of food will earn bragging rights and proudly display the traveling trophy at their school for the year.

-Friday September 13th 2013, John Tyler High School was declared the winner of the 23rd Annual Pantry Raid.
-Both Robert E. Lee and John Tyler High Schools collected a combined 58,251 pounds of food for the community, providing over 48,000 meals to those in need.
-For the past 23 years, Pantry Raid has collected 1,076,251 pounds of food.
+In 2015, John Tyler High School was declared the winner of the 25th Annual Pantry Raid.
+Both Robert E. Lee and John Tyler High Schools collected 44,601 pounds of food combined for the community, providing over 37,000 meals to those in need.
+For the past 25 years, Pantry Raid has collected over 1,233,000 pounds of food.

 "The Pantry Raid has grown to become one of our largest food and fund raising drives of the year," said Dennis Cullinane, executive director of the East Texas Food Bank.
 "This event is helping to create a legacy of giving in our young citizens.
 We are truly grateful to the students for their incredible energy in producing these impressive food and cash contributions over the years towards the fight against hunger in our communities."